SFLutombi/her-stories-voices-unlocked/README.md

 **Ultra-low transaction costs** – micro-chapters (a few cents each) make storytelling from every community accessible and financially viable.

-This isn't just scaling within South Africa — it's a continent-wide and global storytelling economy, where overlooked voices are empowered, readers can participate affordably, and the platform grows sustainably across borders.
+This isn't just scaling within South Africa, it's a continent-wide and global storytelling economy, where overlooked voices are empowered, readers can participate affordably, and the platform grows sustainably across borders.

 ## 🔄 System Overview